originphp/website/source/docs/console-commands.md

 Create a PHP file, making sure the path to the bootstrap.php file is correct.
 If you only add one command, then it is treated as single command application and it will automatically run the command when you run the application.

+> Note, the following example if this is called from the root directory.
+You will need to change the path to the bootstrap file if you want this to work somewhere else.

 ```php
 #!/usr/bin/env php
 <?php